Valley Children’s Commitment to Energy Resilience and Environmental Stewardship

 Valley Children's Healthcare, the leading provider of pediatric care in Central California, announced in April 2023 its plans for a bold new environmental strategy to accomplish two strategic priorities - to build energy resiliency for hospital campus operations and to drive efforts for improved air quality in the region.
 The plan will reduce greenhouse gas emissions 50% by 2030 and will achieve net-zero carbon emissions by 2050.
 It also includes the installation of the largest pediatric healthcare-based renewable energy microgrid in the country.

-Rendering of Valley Children's future solar field
+Artist's rendering of Valley Children's future solar field

 Artist's rendering of the future solar field on Valley Children's Hospital campus in Madera